moravianlibrary/Rozcestnik-studovna/private/jakTisknout.en.md

     ![](/images/help/jakTisknout/step4.png)

 5. Set the printer (page size - A4 or A3, DPI - print quality, duplex) and send to print.
 Click on printer icon in the top right corner.
-V prohlížeči se otevře PDF se stránkami, které jste vybrali pro tisk.
-Takto si můžete zkontrolovat stránky, které chtete vytisknout.
-Pokud je vše v pořádku, klikněte ikonku s obrázkem tiskárny vpravo nahoře.
+You will see a PDF document with pages prepared for print.
+Here you can check the pages you want to print.
+If everything is alright click on print in the top right corner.

     ![](/images/help/jakTisknout/step5.png)